gao-sun/github-vsc/README.md

 ### Any Method to Get Rid of All These Limitations?

 Yes.
 But there's no one-line script yet.
-The basic concept is to setup fully controlled runner server/client and trigger client deployment by API hook/network event.
+The basic concept is to setup fully controlled runner client and trigger client deployment by API hook/network event.
 Feel free to open an issue if you are interested.

 ## Is It Safe?